 Best Credit Card for Small Businesses: Chase Ink Plus

 Our favorite business credit card is Chase Ink Plus.
 Why?
 One word: rewards!
-Like many credit cards, Chase offers rewards points for purchases charged to the card, something you won’t get with a line of credit like Kabbage.
+Like many credit cards, Chase offers cash back rewards for purchases charged to the card, something you won’t get with a line of credit like Kabbage.

 BlueVine: Good for Newer Businesses (600+ FICO)

 BlueVine offers lines of credit up to $30,000 for small business owners with higher than a 600 credit score and revenues of at least $60K per year.
 Called “Flex Credit,” these lines of credit are a good fit for newer businesses because you only need to be in business for 6 months to be eligible.
 The approximate APR range for BlueVine’s Flex Credit is 20-60 %.

 Getting Flex Credit is fast and simple.
 Everything’s done online; you can apply and have funds in your account in 1-2 business days.
 You repay the funds in fixed weekly installments over 6 months.